pdm-project/pdm/docs/docs/dependency.md

 There are two similar commands to do this job with a slight difference:

-- `pdm install` will check the lock file and relock if it mismatch with project file, then install.
+- `pdm install` will check the lock file and relock if it mismatches with project file, then install.
 - `pdm sync` install dependencies in the lock file and will error out if it doesn't exist.
   Besides, `pdm sync` can also remove unneeded packages if `--clean` option is given.